 No. As of 1 January 2021, UK nationals will remain exempt from the requirement to be in possession of visas when crossing the European Union's external borders for short-term stays (up to 90 days in any 180-day period).
 This visa exemption does not provide for the right to work in the Union and is subject to the reciprocity mechanism applying to third countries.

 As of 1 January 2021, UK nationals travelling to the European Union and the Schengen area will be treated as third-country nationals, and therefore subject to thorough checks at the Schengen area border.
 This means that intended stays in the territory of EU Member States cannot have a duration of more than 90 days in any 180-day period, and UK nationals will have to meet the entry conditions for third-country nationals.

 What about if I travel with pets?

 If you travel with pets you can continue to do so, but you will need the British health authorities to issue the corresponding animal health certificate and they will be required to enter the country at one of the airports or ports authorised to this effect.
 For more information, visit the Ministry of Agriculture, Fisheries and Food website.

 Will my British driving licence be recognised in Spain?

-As of 1 January 2021, driving licenses issued by the United Kingdom will no longer benefit from mutual recognition under Union law.
+As of 1 January 2021, driving licences issued by the United Kingdom will no longer benefit from mutual recognition under Union law.
 In Spain, driving licences issued by the UK authorities that are valid and in force will enable their holders to drive in our country for a period of six months, as of 1 January 2021.
-After this six-month period, the arrangements for permits issued in third countries shall apply, in accordance with the rules in force concerning traffic, unless the Kingdom of Spain and the United Kingdom reach a bilateral agreement recognising the exchange of their driving licenses.
+After this six-month period, the arrangements for permits issued in third countries shall apply, in accordance with the rules in force concerning traffic, unless the Kingdom of Spain and the United Kingdom reach a bilateral agreement recognising the exchange of their driving licences.